Home / Comparisons / Rocket Languages vs Pimsleur

 Rocket Languages grammar lesson

-In these lessons, Rocket dives deep into a specific grammar principle, which they break down with short explanations, examples and graphics.
+That’s fine, and this strategy has its own merits, but I prefer Rocket’s direct approach.
+They offer Language & Culture lessons in each unit that dive deep into a specific grammar principle, which they break down with short explanations, examples, and graphics.
 The point of these shorter lessons is to explain the structural differences between English and the language you’re learning.

 Pimsleur Language App